A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Conclusion

 \section{Conclusion}

-Simulations were run of two-timepoint longitudinal datasets generated from bivariate distributions with normal, Gamma, and negative binomial margins and varying non-standard dependence structures.
-We compare fits from a copula-based Generalized Joint Regression Model (GJRM) with popular methods for modeling correlated datasets including Generalized Linear Mixed Models (GLMM), Generalized Estimating Equations (GEE) and standard Generalized Linear Models (GLMs).
+Simulations were run of two-timepoint longitudinal datasets generated from bivariate distributions with normal, Gamma, Bernoulli and negative binomial margins and varying non-standard dependence structures.
+We compare fits from a copula-based Generalized Joint Regression Model (GJRM) with popular methods for modeling correlated datasets including Generalized Linear Mixed Models (GLMM) implemented in four different packages: \pkg{gamlss}, \pkg{lme4}, \pkg{mgcv}, and \pkg{gamlss.mx}, Generalized Estimating Equations (GEE) implemented in \pkg{glmtoolbox} and Generalized Linear Models (GLMs).
+We evaluated model performance on the basis of coefficient estimate accuracy, model selection criteria of variogram scores and Bayesian information criteria (BIC), and computational complexity.

-We find that all models provide accurate estimates of the parameters for the normal distribution with identity link.
-However, for the Gamma and negative binomial distributions with logarithmic link functions, we find that the GLMMs with parametric random effects provide highly biased estimates for marginal parameters with inaccurately low standard errors.
-In addition, we find that bias is more pronounced the higher the skewness of the marginal distributions and/or the rank correlation between the outcome variables, measured by Kendall's $\tau$.
+We find that all models provide relatively accurate estimates of the coefficients for the normal distribution with identity link, and comparable fit by model selection criteria, excepting the GLM which does not account for correlation.

+For non-normal distributions, the Gamma and negative binomial with logarithmic link models, and the Bernoulli with logit link models, we find that the GLMMs with parametric random effects provide highly biased estimates for intercept coefficients with inaccurate standard errors, and slightly biased estimates for covariate coefficients with inaccurate standard errors.
+In addition, we find that popular GLMM modeling packages \pkg{lme4}, \pkg{gamlss} and \pkg{mgcv} often provide inconsistent coefficient estimates and standard errors for the same model.
+In general, we find that bias and inconsistencies for the GLMMs is more pronounced the higher the skewness of the marginal distributions and/or the rank correlation between the outcome variables.
+In contrast to the GLMMs, we find that the GJRM and GEE provide accurate estimates for model parameters and their standard errors across all simulated distributions, as long as the copula distribution is well-fitting (in the GJRM case).
-We show that it is possible to estimate a subset of GLMM parameters without bias and with accurate standard errors where a covariate is defined independently of the random effect, using the example of the longitudinal time factor for a model with a logarithmic link.
-However, this is a highly restricted set of covariates.

-In contrast to the GLMMs, we find that the GJRM provides accurate estimates for all model parameters and their standard errors, comparable to the performance of the GEE but with a more flexible likelihood-based structure.
-Surprisingly, the GLM was also robust to the differing dependence structures and consistently provided unbiased estimates for marginal means, though it overestimates the true standard errors.
-However, in comparison to the GLM and GEE, the GJRM has the advantage that it can model a wide range of differing dependence structures and marginal distributions, so it has the potential to provide more accurate standard error estimates for model parameters, as demonstrated by the included application dataset.

-In addition, we find that the GJRM provides very accurate fits to the underlying datasets with comparable AIC performance to the GLMM in many cases, and almost always outperforms all other models including the GLMMs in terms of BIC.